Black Friday Deals VS Duds - How to spot 'em

 In case you hadn't noticed, it’s that time of year again, where retailers battle to shout the loudest about Black Friday (29 Nov), and while there are plenty of good deals to be had there are always a few ‘duds’ mixed among them just waiting to catch us out...

-Each year, the MSE Deals team bring you the best of Black Friday, as well as the worst - see our full Black Friday 2019 guide for all our predictions and analysis in the run-up to Black Friday, and follow us on Twitter for updates.
+Each year, the MSE Deals team bring you the best of Black Friday, as well as the worst - see our full Black Friday deals pages page for all our predictions and analysis in the run-up to Black Friday, and follow us on Twitter for updates.
 I’ve been sifting through the sales that have started early this year myself to find examples of bad deals (or duds) that are definitely ones to be missed.
 Further down, I’ve some general tips on how to avoid overpaying.

 Black Friday ‘duds’ spotted so far

 It’s still a few days away, but for retailers Black Friday begins earlier each year.
 Here are some examples of products I found on sale at ‘Black Friday prices’ today, all of which I was able to find cheaper elsewhere with a simple online price comparison (see below for tips on doing that yourself).

 PRICE (WHEN I CHECKED ON TUE 26 NOV)

 |£399.99 at Littlewoods

 |Paco Rabanne 1 Million for him